 - 9.1.
-As part of his duties for the School Board, a Commissioner has access to strictly confidential information and privileged information about the School Board operations as well as personal information about others (hereinafter the Confidential Information). - 9.2.
-Without limiting the generality of the foregoing, the following must be considered as Confidential Information: - Any personal information collected or kept by the School Board regarding its employees, including disciplinary measures; - Any personal information collected or kept by the School Board regarding its students; - The content and nature of a complaint under this Code of Ethics, and any information regarding the investigation; - Discussions on negotiations in progress; - Negotiations and information relative to suppliers during the tendering process; - Documents stamped or identified as "confidential"; - Information disclosed during "in camera" meetings of the Council of Commissioners, the Executive Committee, a Standing Committee, and respective Subcommittees. - 9.3.
-The Commissioner shall demonstrate absolute discretion regarding any Confidential Information, both during and after his term of office. - 9.4.
-The Commissioner shall never use Confidential Information for other reasons than that for which it was communicated to him.
+As part of their duties for the School Board, Commissioners have access to strictly confidential information and privileged information about the School Board operations as well as personal information about others (hereinafter the Confidential Information). - 9.2.
+Without limiting the generality of the foregoing, the following must be considered as Confidential Information: - Any personal information collected or kept by the School Board regarding its employees, including disciplinary measures; - Any personal information collected or kept by the School Board regarding its students; - The content and nature of a complaint under this Code of Ethics, and any information regarding the investigation;

-- 9.5.
-The Commissioner shall take all necessary measures to ensure the protection of such Confidential Information against any unauthorized access. - 9.6.
-The Commissioner must submit a signed Solemn Affirmation to Respect Confidentiality Form (Addendum B) within 10 days of the taking of the Oath of Office.
+- · Discussions on negotiations in progress; - Negotiations and information relative to suppliers during the tendering process; - · Documents stamped or identified as "confidential"; - Information disclosed during "in camera" meetings of the Council of Commissioners, the Executive Committee, a Standing Committee, and respective Subcommittees. - 9.3.
+Commissioners shall demonstrate absolute discretion regarding any Confidential Information, both during and after their term of office. - 9.4.
+Commissioners shall never use Confidential Information for other reasons than that for which it was communicated to them. - 9.5.
+Commissioners shall take all necessary measures to ensure the protection of such Confidential Information against any unauthorized access. - 9.6.
+Commissioners must submit a signed Solemn Affirmation to Respect Confidentiality Form (Addendum B) within 10 days of the taking of the Oath of Office.